UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W4_AI_LLMs_ML/Exercise_2.md

 **Give context about who you are and what you're doing.** What organism?
 What measurement?
 What question were you trying to answer?

-**Specify a format.** A table?
-A short paragraph?
-Bullet points?

 **Provide the data description.** The dataset is naked mole-rat activity counts — number of activity events per animal per observation session.
 You found three clusters with average counts of roughly 5, 12, and 22.

 **Iterate.** If the first response isn't quite right, follow up.
 Ask it to be more cautious, or to focus on a specific aspect, or to consider an alternative explanation.

 **Set up a project.** If you're using Claude or ChatGPT, try setting up a project with background context about your research area.
 How does that change the starting point for the conversation?
+Note, this requires you to log in and can't be fully incognito.

 Share your improved prompt and output with your partner.
 What made the biggest difference?

 Add your answer to the Menti poll: which technique improved your output the most?
 [Link]

+#### Examples
+Participants should try this first, but I found these prompts produced increasingly useful responses:

+- I built a model to classify animals into groups based on activity.
+What does this mean biologically?
+- I built a model to classify animals into groups based on activity.
+What does this mean biologically?
+The dataset is naked mole-rat activity counts — number of activity events per animal per observation session.
+You found three clusters with average counts of roughly 5, 12, and 22.
+- I built a model to classify animals into groups based on activity.
+What does this mean biologically?
+The dataset is naked mole-rat activity counts — number of activity events per animal per observation session.
+You found three clusters with average counts of roughly 5, 12, and 22.
+- I built a model to classify animals into groups based on activity.
+What does this mean biologically?
+The dataset is naked mole-rat activity counts — number of activity events per animal per observation session.
+You found three clusters with average counts of roughly 5, 12, and 22.
+How does this map onto naked mole-rat biology? i want to explore whether this is evidence for distinct social groups
+- The previous prompt + the scatter plots.

+how does this map onto naked mole-rat biology?
 ---

 ## The bigger point